-This year, Psychedelic Passage’s co-founders Jimmy and Nick showcased what services we offer at the conference.
+This year, Psychedelic Passage’s co-founders Jimmy Nguyen and Nicholas Levich showcased what services we offer at the conference.
 They discussed establishing solid standards for facilitators and tackling crucial but often overlooked issues like vetting, advocacy, reporting, and harm reduction.

 However, it was hard to ignore the darker side of the psychedelic industry at the conference, as drug abuse was unfortunately prevalent.
 In contrast, harm reduction strategies weren’t given much attention.